slackapi/TalkBot/docs/section-06.md

 * [Section 05: Responding to SMS via Slack](section-05.md)
 * **Section 06: Adding Onboarding and Message Menus** 👈

+In [Section 05](section-05.md), we added the ability to respond with SMS from within Slack.
 Although not necessary for functionality, we're going to finish TalkBot by adding message menus to prompt the user for a default channel, and configure OAuth for app installation.
 To start, let's set up an Auth Redirect URL and set up an Add to Slack button for our app.

 ## Adding OAuth
 To start, go to [Your Slack Apps](https://api.slack.com/apps).
 Click on your app, then on the left sidebar, click `OAuth & Permissions`.
 Add a redirect URL with your Ngrok server at a `/auth` endpoint.
 For me, it'd be: